Bill Cosby goes on trial, his legacy and freedom at stake

 “We think we really know them,” she said.
 “In reality, we only have a glimpse of who they really are.”

-“This case is not going to be decided on optics,” she said.
-“It’s going to be decided on the evidence, and finally, it’s Mr. Cosby who’s going to have to face that evidence and confront the accusers who are against him.”

-Constand filed a police complaint in 2005 over the encounter at Cosby’s home.
-The district attorney at the time said the case was too weak to prosecute.
-But a new set of prosecutors charged Cosby a year and a half ago after the deposition became public and numerous women came forward.

-Cosby’s lawyers tried repeatedly to get the case thrown out.
-They said Cosby testified in the lawsuit only after being promised he could never be charged.

-And they argued that the delayed prosecution makes the case impossible to defend, given that witnesses have died, memories have faded and Cosby, they say, is blind.
+Cosby’s lawyers tried repeatedly to get the case thrown out, arguing that a previous district attorney promised him he would never be charged, and that witnesses have died, memories have faded and the comedian is all but blind.

 The AP does not typically identify people who say they are sexual assault victims unless they grant permission, which Constand and Johnson have done.